It is important that you read the following booking conditions carefully as they are the basis of your contract with AmaWaterways Limited.

 2 Special Requests

 2.1 If you have a special request, please advise us or your travel agent at the time of booking.
 We cannot guarantee that the request will be met and any failure to do so will not be a breach of contract on our part.
-Confirmation that a request has been noted will be acknowledged by email.
-We are unable to accept bookings which are conditional upon a special request being met and these will be treated by us as a standard booking.
+We are unable to accept bookings which are conditional upon a special request being met and all bookings accepted by us, regardless of special requests made, will be treated as not being conditional on the provision of such.

 3 Financial Protection

 3.1 We provide financial security for package holidays which include flights, by way of our ATOL (Air Travel Organisers Licence) granted by the Civil Aviation Authority (CAA), CAA House, 49-59 Kingsway, London WC2B 6TE.
 Our ATOL number is 11232.

 3.2 When you buy a flight inclusive holiday from us you will receive an ATOL certificate from us or your travel agent.
 This lists the flight, accommodation and/or other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We, or the suppliers identified on your ATOL certificate, will provide you with the services listed on the ATOL certificate (or a suitable alternative).
 In some cases where neither we or the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer, where applicable).